FLC Crusaders Sports

 The College is a member of Greater Brisbane Conference (GBC) and on Saturday mornings in Terms 1, 2 and 3 participates in interschool competition conducted by GBC in a variety of team sports for both girls and boys.
 GBC Sport provides a viable alternative to club sport and Faith Lutheran College encourages all students to participate throughout the GBC sport seasons.
 This competition is played in a Home and Away format.
 The College also competes in the GBC Swimming, Cross Country and Athletics carnivals.

-The College participates in the Lockyer District Sports Trials in many different team and individual sports.
+The College participates in the Lockyer District Western Ranges in many different team and individual sports.
 This can lead on to students being selected in the Metropolitan West sporting competition, and if successful they can then be selected in Met West teams for State competitions and State Championships.

-The College also participates in several tournaments throughout the year including Rugby League gala days, Confraternity Shield Rugby League Carnival, Vicki Wilson Netball Cup, Golden Glove Softball, All Schools Touch Football, Girls AFL, Rugby League Broncos Challenge and All Schools Golf.
+The College also participates in several tournaments throughout the year including Rugby League gala days, Confraternity Shield Rugby League Carnival, Vicki Wilson Netball Cup and Shield, Golden Glove Softball, All Schools Touch Football, Girls AFL, Rugby League Broncos Cup and All Schools Golf.

 The College has a sports award night every year where our athletes are acknowledged, the following awards are presented on the night: